Infinite scrolling in Blazor

 public delegate Task<IEnumerable<int>> ItemsProviderRequestDelegate(InfiniteScrollingItemsProviderRequest request);

-Finally, you can create the razor component InfiniteScrolling.razor
+Finally, create the Razor component InfiniteScrolling.razor:

 @using System.Threading